WaypointRP/wp-pocketbikes/README.md

 ## Dependencies
 - QBCore / ESX / Or other frameworks (must implement framework specific solutions in framework.lua)
 - QBCore / ESX / OX for Notifications

+## Performance
+This script is very lightweight and has no impact on performance.

+Resouce monitor results: 0.0ms

 ## Credit
 Authored by: BackSH00TER - Waypoint Scripts